arcruz0/inexact/README.md

     ## 4                           Brazil    14

 Imagine that we want to left-join these data sets.
-In this case, we might want to add the “col\_c” column to “data\_a”, in order to have only one data set with all the information.
+In this case, we might want to add the “col\_b” column to “data\_a”, in order to have only one data set with all the information.
 However, the naming of the countries is inconsistent, leading to an incomplete join: